We Light the Way: Casting

 The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Rhys Ifans as Ser Otto Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Milly Alcock as Young Princess Rhaenyra Targaryen, Emily Carey as Young Queen Alicent Hightower, Graham McTavish as Ser Harrold Westerling, Matthew Needham as Larys "Clubfoot" Strong, and Jefferson Hall as twin brothers Lord Jason and Ser Tyland Lannister.

-The episode marks the final appearance of Carey as Young Alicent and Theo Nate as Young Laenor Velaryon, due to the 10-year time jump between this and the succeeding episode, in which both characters are portrayed as adults by Olivia Cooke and John Macmillan, respectively.
+The episode marks the final appearance of Emily Carey, Milly Alcock and Theo Nate as the younger versions of Alicent, Rhaenera and Laenor Velaryon, respectively, due to the 10-year time jump between this and the succeeding episode, in which these characters are portrayed as adults by Olivia Cooke, Emma D'Arcy and John Macmillan, respectively.
 It also marks the first and only appearances of Rachel Redford as Lady Rhea Royce and Savannah Steyn as the teenage Laena Velaryon, who was portrayed as a younger child by Nova Foueillis-Mose in the first and second episodes, in which the adult version is subsequently portrayed by Nanna Blondell; and the final appearances of recurring cast members Solly McLeod as Ser Joffrey Lonmouth and David Horovitch as Grand Maester Mellos, who is later confirmed to have died sometime in between the time jump.